awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/ud-terminology.md

 Metrics are values that Amazon Rekognition Custom Labels provides after testing\.
 You use metrics to improve the performance of your model\.

 The Amazon Rekognition Custom Labels console provides metrics for the overall performance of a model and metrics for individual labels\.
 The Amazon Rekognition Custom Labels console provides metrics for F1 score, precision, and recall\.
-For more information, see [Metrics for Evaluating Your Model](tr-metrics-use.md)\.
+For more information, see [Metrics for evaluating your model](tr-metrics-use.md)\.
 The Amazon Rekognition Custom Labels API provides other metrics\.
-For more information, see [Accessing Amazon Rekognition Custom Labels Training Results \(SDK\)](tr-metrics-api.md)\.
+For more information, see [Accessing Amazon Rekognition Custom Labels training results \(SDK\)](tr-metrics-api.md)\.

 ## Training<a name="ud-train"></a>